kurokobo/awx-on-k3s/tips/trust-custom-ca.md

 ### Method 1: Use Container Group

 This method can be used for standard jobs, such as the case that some modules in your playbook require custom CA certificates.

-Note that this method can't be used for accessing inventory sources since current AWX does not support specifying Container Group for inventory sync.
+In addition, this method can also be used to access inventory sources.

 #### Create Secret